UWrc/UWrc.github.io/docs/storage/data.md

 Storage on every Hyak cluster is physically separate.
 It is best practice on every supercomputer that storage live as its own infrastructure to be high-performance and able to handle the bandwidth I/O and read/write operations required by so many compute nodes attached to it.
 These are typically parallel file systems (e.g., [<ins>**GPFS**</ins>](https://en.wikipedia.org/wiki/GPFS), [<ins>**Lustre**</ins>](https://en.wikipedia.org/wiki/Lustre_(file_system)), [<ins>**BeeGFS**</ins>](https://en.wikipedia.org/wiki/BeeGFS)).

 Storage systems are mounted (i.e., accessible) from every compute node of the cluster.
 Each Hyak cluster (e.g., `klone`) has its own separate parallel file system.
-The storage attached to each Hyak cluster has its own policies, hierachy, etc. Please refer to their respective pages for more information.
+The storage attached to each Hyak cluster has its own policies, hierarchy, etc. Please refer to their respective pages for more information.

 :::warning
 Cluster storage is not backed up!